-If you are single and homeless, 18-25 years old and in the London Borough of Bromley, then LATCH may have a spare room for you.
+If you are single and homeless, aged 18+ and you're in the London Borough of Bromley, then LATCH may be able to help you.

-Please view this short video about LATCH clients, why they came to LATCH, their journey with LATCH and what three things they would wish for.
+This short video is about LATCH clients, why they came to LATCH, their journey with LATCH and what three things they would wish for.

-Our thanks and gratitude to Ellie Turner, Design Consultant for LATCH for creating this video and to Simon Parga Photography for the professional filming and photography.
+Our thanks and gratitude to Ellie Turner, LATCH Design Consultant for creating this video and to Simon Parga Photography for the professional filming and photography.

 Below are two stories, written by previous clients of LATCH, in their own words.

 My name is Yannick, I am 22 years old.
 I am from Douala, the economical capital of Cameroon, where I was born and brought up.
 I left my mother-land in 2010, when I was 17 years old, to come to the UK as a student.
 And as a 17-year-old student, leaving my family and the comfort of our home, was going to show me a different aspect of life, from the one I was used to.

 For the first time in my life, I had to work hard in order to guarantee myself a place to stay, the next-month-rent and a mouth to feed, mine...
 However, working hard in the UK when you are a foreigner is not enough; you always have to be in accordance with the country guidelines, rules and requirements regarding foreigners.
 In my case, it happened that at some point in my life here, I was not.
 So things got complicated.

 As I could not go back home for many reasons, I decided to stay and face the challenge.
 Living in this condition was tough at the beginning, but I got used to it.
 The most difficult moments of my life during that period, that I will never forget, were when some people would abuse me, because they knew that I had no right, so I could not complain.
 And these people were friends of mine and we were living together until they decided to kick me out of the house.
 I was depressed, sad and aggressive.
 But I was lucid enough to manage to contain myself and carry on.